 You probably know that men and women are different!
 Because of this, men and women also use language differently.
-Today I want to share five things that women should never say in English, if you want to be taken seriously and speak so that people hear you.
+Today I want to share five things that women should never say in English if they want to be taken seriously and speak so that people hear them.

-Make sure you read until the end because I’ll share a link to another related video that will help you speak with confidence.
+Make sure you read until the end because I’ll share a link to another related video that will help you speak with confidence like Confident Person.
 I’ll also share a link that will help you save money on language lessons with a live tutor!

 How Do Men and Women Speak Differently?

 According to the Harvard Business Review, men and women have different ways of speaking.
 What’s natural for most men speaking any language is, in some cases, different than what’s natural for most women.